 Experience matters.
 Booking agencies come and go.
-You should want a booking agency that has been established for decades, rather than years.
-Booking and handling live events is not something you can pick up in a month, or even a year or two.
-You want an entertainment booking agency that has seen the best and worst conditions.
-An agency that has seen nearly every environment and equipment set-up imaginable and that continues to adapt to new stages and technology.
+You should want to work with a booking agency that has been established for decades, rather than years.
+Booking artists and handling live entertainment events is not something you pick up in a month, or even a year or two.
+You want an entertainment booking agency that has seen the best and worst situations for entertainment.
+Good music booking agencies have seen a lot and learned much along the way.
+This experience allows them to assist you throughout the entire entertainment booking and production journey.
+A desirable quality for your booking needs is an agency that has seen nearly every environment and equipment set-up imaginable and continues to adapt to new stages and technology.

 Many agencies just deal in local talent in the city in which they are located.
 Often agencies feature acts on their website that they need to book through another agency.
 They have no direct relationship with any of the acts they feature.

-Use an agency that is known and respected by the Creative Artists of the world as well as the acts they feature.
-Well-thought-of agencies only feature acts with which they have a direct booking relationship and do not need to go through another agency to book the artists on their site.
-They should be on a first name basis with all the acts they feature on their website.
+Use an agency that is known and respected by the WMEs of the world as well as the acts they feature.
+Well-thought-of agencies feature acts with which they have a direct booking relationship and do not need to go through another agency to book the artists on their site.
+They should be on a first-name basis with the agents or management of all the acts they feature on their website.

-Many agencies will arrange for other services, such as staging, lighting, sound, etc. through third parties for the event.
-Some offer a producer to handle a turn-key event for an additional charge.
+Some booking agencies will provide for other services, such as staging, lighting, sound, etc. using third party sources for the event.
+A few may even offer a producer to handle a turn-key event for an additional charge.

 Why this question?
 It’s because many agencies only book acts in hotel ballrooms or similar types of venues.
-You want an agency that books into barns, outdoor events, clubs, arenas and every other kind of venue.
+You want an agency that books into barns, parks, pastures, other outdoor venues, clubs, arenas and every other kind of venue.
 Why?
 Because they’ve seen it all.
 They know what to expect and can anticipate problems and deal with them before they arise.
-Their experience is not something you can get by sitting in an office building booking wedding bands or being in business a couple of years.
+Their experience is not something you can get by sitting in an office building booking wedding bands for hotel ballrooms or for being in business only a couple of years.

 Will those clients act as a reference for the agency?
 Really satisfied clients don’t mind giving testimonials to agencies that make them and their bosses happy.

-Some agencies have no more clout with bigger agencies than you would have yourself.
-That’s right, you could try to book entertainers yourself for your event.
-You could hunt down their booking agent and try to negotiate an artist fee for your event.
-The difference with a good entertainment booking agency is their reputation and clout with other agencies handling the acts you want.
+Some entertainment booking agencies have no more clout with bigger agencies than you would have yourself.
+You want to avoid such booking agencies.
+A major help to you in the booking process is that a good entertainment booking agency has a reputation and relationship with other agencies handling the acts you want.

-You will end up finding that either the agency you need doesn’t want to deal with you or you would find that the quotes you get would be equal to or more than the quotes for the same entertainers and services provided by a well-thought-of agency.
-Using an agency with a good reputation and relationships with bigger agencies can save you as much as 20 percent of the costs of booking and putting on a successful show yourself or using an agency that lacks such a reputation and clout with vendors.
+If you end up with a entertainment booking agency that doesn’t have the relationships and reputation in the industry, you will find that the performance fee quotations you get are often more than the quotes for the same entertainers and services provided through a well-thought-of agency.
+Using an agency with a good reputation with bigger agencies can save you as much as 20 percent of the costs of booking and putting on a successful show yourself.
+Such relationships are also key in negotiating cancellations or other conditions that may arise.

 There’s a lot of work to putting on a concert or artist performance.
-Trying to do it yourself or using entertainment booking agencies that are only interested in the “booking” means you are committing huge amounts of your and your staff’s time.
-That’s money out of your pocket and time you probably don’t have with your current schedules.
-Think about it.
-It doesn’t take a rocket scientist to see the advantage of hiring a good respectable and dependable entertainment booking agency to help you plan and book the performers that makes your show a success.
+Trying to do it yourself or using entertainment booking agencies that are only interested in “booking” put the onus on your team.
+In means committing huge amounts of your time as well as your staff’s time.
+That’s money out of your pocket you don’t need to spend.
+It also means spending time working on it that you and your team probably don’t have.

-If you get the right answers to these questions, you can rest assured that your event is in good hands.
+Getting the right answers to these questions can help assure you that your event is in good hands.
 It gives you the peace of mind knowing that you have selected the right entertainment booking agency for whatever kind of event you’ve planned.
-Remember that doing your homework up front can save you a lot of time, money and worry for your affair.
+Remember that doing your homework upfront can save you a lot of time, energy, and money.